hassansecfix/policy-edit/README.md

 - Converts questionnaire to CSV only if you pass an `.xlsx` file
 - Calls Claude via `ai_policy_processor.py` to produce JSON instructions
+- If provided, injects logo metadata (path/size) into the JSON
 - Optionally triggers a GitHub Actions workflow to create the final DOCX
 - Prints paths to the generated files